gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Declaring a Direct Method Binding

 Direct Method Bindings associate Azure IoT Direct Methods with a handler function.
-In the following example, when the device receives Azure IoT Direct Method named **ResetMethod**, the **ResetDirectMethod** handler function will be called.
+In the following example, when the device receives an Azure IoT Direct Method named **ResetMethod**, the **ResetDirectMethod** handler function will be called.